WebOrigami/docs/src/content/framework/templates.md

 {{ samples/templates/blogPost.orit samples/templates/posts/post2.html }}
 ```

-## Ambient properties available inside a template

-Inside a template, additional ambient properties are added to the scope in which the template's expressions are evaluated.
-These are generally prefixed with `@` to avoid conflict with properties in your data.

-- `@input`: the input object passed to the template; see [Reference input](#reference-input).
-- `@template`: a reference to properties of the current template; see below.
-- `@text`: the input object as a text string.
-If the input object has front matter, this contains only the input's body text without the front matter.
-- `.` (a single period): a shorthand for `@input`.

-The `@template` property itself has the following sub-properties:

-- `graph`: the data in the template's front matter
-- `recurse`: a reference to the template itself as a function.
-You can use this to recursively call a template, such as one that renders hierarchical data as text.
-- `scope`: the scope used to create the template.
-- `text`: the body text of the template.

-## Map graphs to text
+## Map trees to text

-It’s common to have a template generate some fragment of text for each value in a graph: an array, a set, a folder, etc.
+It’s common to have a template generate some fragment of text for each value in a tree: an array, a set, a folder, etc.
-You can handle such cases in Graph Origami templates by calling the built-in [@map/values](/language/@map.html#values) function to map a graph’s values to text.
+You can handle such cases in Graph Origami templates by calling the built-in [@map/values](/language/@map.html#values) function to map a tree’s values to text.

 ```console
 $ cat teamData.yaml